Skip to flight searchSkip to main content

 We offer 40+ payment methods, including Buy Now Pay Later and special promo codes.
 Spend less now so that you can spend more on your holiday.

-The day of the week also has a bearing on flight prices.
+The day of the week can also cause flights to fluctuate.
 You may have heard that Tuesdays are the cheapest days to fly.
 It might surprise you to know that's actually true!

 Business travellers tend to make up a large portion of weekly demand.
 They usually fly out on Monday and return on Thursday or Friday.
 Therefore, these weekdays are the most expensive, making Tuesdays and Wednesdays often the cheapest.